DCT

 Key Claims at a Glance

-- Using one or more information monitoring devices (including video devices) to gather information about persons at a location, the information comprising a demographic characteristic, a sentiment characteristic, and a tracking characteristic.
+- Using one or more information monitoring devices, including video devices, to gather information about a person in a retail store.

 The Invention Explained

-- Problem Addressed: The patent recognizes the need for brick-and-mortar retailers to better understand and respond to customer interactions with specific products in real time, a capability that online retailers leverage effectively (Compl. ¶ 35).
+- Problem Addressed: The patent recognizes the need for brick-and-mortar retailers to adapt to changing consumer behavior by analyzing customer interactions with specific products in real time to provide targeted assistance (Compl. ¶44).

-- The Patented Solution: The invention claims a method for enhancing customer assistance by using monitoring devices to gather "object identification information" of a product a person is interested in, as well as "sentiment information" of the person regarding that product (’890 Patent, col. 21:50-55).
-This data is analyzed in real time to manage inventory and provide a targeted response, such as directing a customer to the product's location or offering a coupon (Compl. ¶¶ 36-37).
+- The Patented Solution: The claimed method uses information monitoring devices to gather "object identification information" of a product a person is interested in, as well as "sentiment information" of the person with respect to that product.
+This combined data is analyzed in real time to manage inventory and provide a tailored response, such as engaging the person on a display, providing marketing information, or issuing a coupon. (’890 Patent, Abstract; Compl. ¶46, ¶49).
+The patent’s Figure 2 illustrates the concept of analyzing a person’s face to determine demographic and sentiment information (Compl. p.
+12).

 Key Claims at a Glance